 The idea is that sometimes the most efficient way for energy to be dissipated is through organized structures.
 Think of the whirlpool in a bathtub.
 No one designed it and it doesn’t require any extra energy to be maintained.
 If you disturb it, it gravitates naturally back to its previous form.
 This describes the ideal habit — it saves you energy not by preserving some conserved quantity of willpower, but by “sucking” disorderliness from the environment into a stable structure.
 The more chaos, the more order is created, like crystalline diamonds being formed under intense heat and pressure.

 Lastly, disturbance propagation seems to imply that change only comes from outside.
 Which paradoxically would confirm behaviorism.
-But computer modeling of emergent systems in recent years has led to a firm conclusion, as described in Growing Artificial Societies: “Bottom-up models suggest that certain cataclysmic events — like extinctions — can be brought on endogenously, without external shocks (like meteor impacts) through local interactions alone.”
+But computer modeling of emergent systems in recent years has led to a firm conclusion, as described in Growing Artificial Societies (affiliate link): “Bottom-up models suggest that certain cataclysmic events — like extinctions — can be brought on endogenously, without external shocks (like meteor impacts) through local interactions alone.”

 We can rest assured that there will be no shortage of “disturbances” to propagate.
 They can come from the outside (life events), from inside (mid-life crises), and can possibly even be created on purpose, like Josh Waitzkin’s “self-created earthquakes” that high performers call upon for creative inspiration.

 Self-efficacy and self-compassion: two sides of the same coin

 On the surface, it would seem that an experimental framework for individuals is just around the corner.
 The military has OODA, companies have lean, teams of programmers have agile and scrum.
 The trend seems to be going smaller and more decentralized, as the need to innovate diffuses from C-suites to living rooms.
 But translating such a tool to the level of a single individual is an altogether different challenge.